-This same tremendous truth which was taught by Paul was also taught by our Lord.
+This same tremendous truth that was taught by Paul was also taught by our Lord.
 The church simply cannot live separate from Jesus Christ.
 Her life depends upon this vital union.
-"Ye in me" and "I in you" make this fact very clear.
-If one does not abide in Him, he is cast forth (John 15:6).
+The expressions "ye in me" and "I in you" make this fact very clear.
+If one does not abide in Him, he is cast forth.
+(See John 15:6.)